Margento/Sympoiesis/README.md

 An experimental, code-based videopoem generator that composes text, sound, and moving image into a dynamic, procedural audiovisual work.
 Text, algorithmic motion, and computational montage jointly produce emergent poetic form.

-Sympoiesis is a transmedia, multimodal poetic system in which language, sound, and computation co-write one another.
+SYMPOIESIS is a transmedia, multimodal poetic system in which language, sound, and computation co-write one another.
 This repository contains the **second movement** of a two-stage project exploring distributed subjectivity, human–machine collaboration, and the entanglements of urban and algorithmic experience.

 The first stage—implemented in [`LET-THE-NOISE-IN`](https://github.com/Margento/LET-THE-NOISE-IN)—followed a drifting observer confronted with the interference of machine-generated texts & media.
 This second movement extends that encounter into a generative field where voices, locations, and processes intermingle.
 The flâneur of city spaces and the flâneur of interlinked data fold into one another, co-modulating patterns, rewriting drafts, and continuously rewriting each other.